Integralist/integralist.co.uk/content/posts/fastly-compute-caching.md

 fastly compute publish --non-interactive
 ```

-For the first time deploying you may find it take a bit of time because Fastly
+For the first time deploying you may find it takes a bit of time because Fastly
 is uploading your package across its global fleet of servers.
 For me I've
 noticed the first deploy takes around ~30s but after that, any further changes I
 make to my application is almost immediately uploaded/replicated 🎉